Iranun people: The Sultanate of Maguindanao

+Colonial Period (1565-1946)

+After the Spanish attack on the sultanate's capital in Lamitan, Sultan Kudarat transferred his capital to Simuay.
+Eventually, the capital would be transferred away from the Iranun territories and into Maguindanaon territory when the capital was transferred to Selangan in 1701 and eventually Tamontaka in 1711, solidifying the dominance of Maguindanaons within the sultanate.
+This assertion of dominance was also supported by the fact that the Maguindanaons were the predominant ethnic group within the sultanate.

 For centuries, the Iranun were involved in pirate-related occupations in Southeast Asia.
-Originally from the Sultanate of Maguindanao, in southern Mindanao, Iranun colonies spread throughout Mindanao, the Sulu Archipelago and the north and east coast of Borneo.
+Originally from the Sultanate of Maguindanao, in southern Mindanao, Iranun colonies spread throughout Mindanao, the Sulu Archipelago, the north and east coast of Borneo, and the South China Sea, among others.
 Most Iranuns are Muslim.
-Their language is part of the Austronesian family, and is most closely related to the language of the Maranao people of Lanao.
+Their language is part of the Austronesian family and is most closely related to the language of the Maranao people of Lanao.
 Historically, the Iranun were given the exonym Ilanun (also spelled variously as Illanun, Illanoan, Illanoon, Ilanoon, etc.) during the British colonial era.
 The Malay term Lanun (which came to mean "pirate") originated from the exonym.

-In the case of inter-marriages of an Iranun woman and an outsider man, the cultural influences of the woman's family will be more dominant that the outsider man would be considered as an Iranun man; although in a lot cases this does not happen.
+In the case of inter-marriages of an Iranun woman and an outsider man, the cultural influences of the woman's family will be more dominant that the outsider man would be considered as an Iranun man; although in a lot of cases this does not happen.

-The Sultanate of Maguindanao traces its ancestry to Iranun roots.
-For several centuries, the Iranuns in the Philippines formed part of the Sultanate of Maguindanao.
-In the past, the seat of the Maguindanao Sultanate was situated at Lamitan and Malabang.
-Both of which were the strongholds of the Iranun society.
 Iranuns fought the Western invaders under the flag of the Maguindanao Sultanate.
-They formed part of the Moro resistance against the USA occupation of the Philippines from 1899 to 1913.
+They formed part of the Moro resistance against the American occupation of the Philippines from 1899 to 1913.
 The Iranun were excellent in maritime activity as they are traditionally sailors and pirates.
-They used to ply the route connecting the Sulu Sea, Moro Gulf to Celebes Sea, and raided the Spanish held territories along the way.
+They used to ply the route connecting the South China Sea, Sulu Sea, Moro Gulf to Celebes Sea, and raided the Spanish held territories along the way.
+They also extensively mapped the waters of Southeast Asia, and possess notable material culture, such as the historically important Carta Indigena Filipina map, which shows their geographical knowledge and control over many of the region's seas and coasts.